webrcade/webrcade-docs/docs/feeds/resources/tinyurl.md

 ## Aliased URLs

  Aliasing of URLs can be utilized to provide more memorable (human-readable) URLs.
-Feed URLs are primary candidates for aliasing as the resulting URLs are typically easier to share with others.
+Feed document URLs are primary candidates for aliasing as the resulting URLs are typically easier to share with others.

 To alias a URL with [TinyURL](https://tinyurl.com/), perform the following steps: